mindovermiles262/jekyll-blog/_posts/2019-07-24-making-sense-of-apple-notarization.md

 date: 2019-07-24
 layout: post
 author: andy
-image:
+image: assets/images/notarize.jpg
-categories: [ mac, sysadmin ]
+categories: [ mac, "system administration" ]
 ---

 A few weeks ago, Apple announced MacOS 10.15 - Catalina.
 Along with this they also introduced a requirement to sign and notarize all `.pkg`, `.dmg`, kexts, and Applications.